dkempen/degiromatic/README.md

 - **Passive** - Set and forget, so you don't have to remember to invest your balance.
 Ideal with scheduled payments.
 - **Portfolio** - Define your ETFs or stocks portfolio with a target allocation ratio.
 - **Rebalancing** - Finds the optimal way to rebalance your portfolio with new orders to match your target allocation.
-- **Limits** - Set limits for maximum and minimum orders amounts, and maximum fees.
+- **Limits** - Set limits for maximum and minimum order amounts, and maximum fees.
 - **Scheduling** - Run monthly, daily, or anything in between on a custom schedule.
 - **Logging** - All decisions and orders are logged for monitoring and transparency.
 - **Dry mode** - Use dry mode to test and review before committing.